Children and young people have healthy teeth

 Dear Mike,

-Basically, there is no guarantee for dental treatment.
-If you believe that you have been wrongly treated, you have the opportunity to complain about the dentist or treatment.
+There is no warranty for the dental treatment.
+If you believe that you have been a model, you have the opportunity to complain about a dentist or treatment.

-Nor is it unusual that you put a penny on anything remaining tooth.
-I do not know what you have agreed.
-But if you have the crown, and there has not broken any more of the tooth, so I think that you should visit your dentist and have it put on again.
-The dentist is not obligated to repair the damage without remuneration.
+It is also not unusual that one puts a penny on anything resttand.
+I don't know what you have agreed.
+But if you have the crown, and not broken any more of the tooth, so I think that you need to seek out your dentist and have it put on again.
+The dentist is not obligated to repair the damage without compensation.

 You can read more about how to complain about a dental treatment here.